Britain gives go-ahead to test driverless cars on roads

 The DfT said on Wednesday that after carrying out a review into driverless cars, it found there were no legal barriers to the technology being tested on British roads.

-It is now working on a code of practise for driverless cars, due to be published in the spring, with vehicles expected to be tested on roads across the country from the summer.
+It is now working on a code of practice for driverless cars, due to be published in the spring, with vehicles expected to be tested on roads across the country from the summer.

 Britain's auto industry has been growing strongly -- the value of British car exports has doubled in the past 10 years -- and lawmakers hope that driverless car technology could help sustain the sector in the decades to come.